richafnu/Viva/Viva/glint/setup/glint-product-feedback.md

 > To allow your users to give feedback, your Microsoft 365 global admin needs to enable in-product feedback for Viva Glint.
 [Learn more about how to manage Microsoft feedback for your organization](/microsoft-365/admin/manage/manage-feedback-ms-org).
 Without this policy enabled, users don't have access to provide feedback.
 >
 > We suggest enabling **Allow users to submit feedback to Microsoft**
->   - Allow users to include screenshots and attachments when they submit feedback to Microsoft
+>   - Allow users to include screenshots and attachments when they submit feedback to Microsoft.
->   - Allow users to include log files and relevant content samples when they submit feedback to Microsoft
+>   - Allow users to include log files and relevant content samples when they submit feedback to Microsoft.

 ## Access feedback options

-A Viva Glint dashboard user can provide feedback, if enabled, by selecting the **question mark** symbol and then **Give feedback.**
+A Viva Glint dashboard user can provide feedback, if enabled, by selecting the **question mark** symbol and then **Give feedback**.

 :::image type="content" source="../../media/glint/setup/feedback-access.png" alt-text="Screenshot of the question mark symbol used to access providing feedback options.":::